tasmota/docs/docs/Scripting-Language.md

 ## Script Sections
 _Section descriptors (e.g., `>E`) are **case sensitive**_
+a valid script must start with >D in the first line
 `>D ssize`
   `ssize` = optional max string size (default=19)
   define and init variables here, must be the first section, no other code allowed